 Account of the case

-In addition to the communications between the parties, the Banking Complaints Board was provided with the following documents:
+In addition to the briefs of the Parties in this complaint case, the Complaint Board has been provided with the following documents:

 Formulation of question

 In order to solve the dispute between the Bank and the Customer, the Banking Complaints Board must judge whether the bank has provided sufficient information regarding the different exchange rates shown in online bank and used in transactions.